hasindu2008/cornetto/docs/command.md

 ### noboringbits

 **This programme loads the whole depth file to memory, thus would need tens of gigabytes of RAM.
-Not memory optimised because the assembly process anyway needs a couple of hundred gigabytes of RAM and thus the user would have access to a computer with large amount of RAM.
+It is not memory-optimized because the assembly process already requires several hundred gigabytes of RAM.
+Therefore, the user is expected to have access to a computer with a large amount of RAM.
 **

 Options: